chrisguest75/shell_examples/73_creating_archives/README.md

 ## ZIP

 Zip can compress multiple files and even entire directory hierarchies. gzip, on the other hand, compresses only a single file.
-That's why we typically use it with tar, which packages multiple files/directories into a single archive file
+That's why we typically use it with tar, which packages multiple files/directories into a single archive file.

 ```sh
 # create a zip with a base path